brickhack-v-highlight/highlight_web/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the dashboard in the browser.

+Open [http://localhost:3000/jumbo](http://localhost:3000/jumbo) to view the highlight in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `node server`

+Runs the server for the app in development mode.<br>
+By default this is listening at [http://localhost:8000](http://localhost:8000)

+This server controls the frequency for which the app polls for new urls.
+-Not fully implemented-

 ### `npm test`